17 min read

 Your email marketing analytics will tell a story through a series of statistics that can be tailored to any email broadcast, campaign, or sequence.
 The better you can understand the numbers, the more context you’ll have to make strategic tweaks to your strategy.

 While many brands use email marketing to create relationships with their ideal clients in hopes of selling their products and services, too few of them have a regular routine for tracking email marketing analytics.

 It’s too easy to keep your email metrics out of sight and out of mind.
 This usually happens when content creators are more focused on crossing off email marketing like it’s a task on their to-do list than looking at the effectiveness of their efforts long term.

 Instead, we want you to be ahead of the pack by helping you understand that email marketing metrics will be one of the most influential tools in understanding how to improve your email conversions over time.

 You may be collecting email addresses on your website through opt-in forms and landing pages, but how well do you know the people who are signing up for your email list?
 You may receive comments from your subscribers through replies, but one of the best ways to get to know them is by looking at their habits through the lens of your email metrics.

 They also want to feel like they are a part of the conversation.
-Invite them into a personal conversation the next time you write an email to your list, whether it’s by sending a survey or asking them a question to answer in an email reply.
+Invite them into a personal conversation, whether it’s by sending a survey or asking them a question to answer in a reply.
 Then, use email metrics to understand what their needs are and how you can provide solutions to their problems to build trust.